History of the Bonsai Society

 In those early days of Bonsai in WA the only pots that were available were from Boans Ltd and these were very expensive, so members bought a diamond tip drill and drilled out drainage holes in clay pots used in kitchens.
 Some members also tried the technique of planting seeds in scooped out oranges, the theory being that the citric acid in the skin of the orange dwarfed the plant, this of course was a fallacy and proven to be untrue.

 Club meetings were held in various homes and halls until the club settled down to meet regularly at the Leederville Town Hall.
-In January 1995 the club moved to the Lesser Hall of the South Perth Civic Centre.
-More recently it has relocated to the Collins Street Centre in South Perth where it holds its regular meeting on the last Monday of each month.
+In January 1995 the club moved to the Lesser Hall of the South Perth Civic Centre before it relocated to the Collins Street Centre in South Perth where it holds its regular meeting on the last Monday of each month (not Dec).
 The Club holds an annual exhibition of Bonsai, and other shows, exhibitions and community events are held throughout the year at various venues.
+A mini seminar weekend Gathering about Bonsai ( GAB ) is also held for the bonsai community to network and increase their knowledge.